Someone's Ugly Daughter: Background

 Carey worked on Someone's Ugly Daughter while recording her 1995 album Daydream.
-She originally provided lead vocals until she was told by record label executives the album could not be released in that form, due to worries it could damage her image and thriving career.
-As a compromise, Carey enlisted friend Clarissa Dane to provide lead vocals while leaving her own background vocals on the tracks.
+She originally provided lead vocals until her label intervened and told her the album could not be released in that form, due to worries that it would damage her clean-cut image and thriving career.
+As a compromise, Carey enlisted a friend, singer Clarissa Dane, to recut the album's lead vocals while she did uncredited background vocals instead.